DanonymousCoder/Custom-themes-tempelates-design/README.md

 ### 2. Find a Design Template 🎨

 Go to free websites like Colorlib or ThemeForest to find cool design templates.
 Pick one you like!

+### 3. Install WordPress 🚀

+Follow the baby-simple instructions on the WordPress website to install it on your computer.
+Create a Child Theme 👶

+We want to play safely, so make a "child theme."
+It's like a coloring book that won't mess up the original.
+Customize the Design 🎉

+Use HTML and CSS to make the website look just the way you want.
+Change colors, fonts, and layouts!